-While I only had a few days in Hamburg (which was not enough time to even scratch the surface), I did manage to find some interesting things worth doing:
+While I only had a few days in Hamburg (not enough time to even scratch the surface), I did manage to find some interesting things worth doing:

 Hamburg Harbor – Hamburg is a harbor city and the third largest port in the world.
 Not surprisingly, Hamburg’s history and growth has been tied to its shipping and transportation industry.
-Coming down here is the best way to see the huge shipyards, stroll along the waterfront, and have an excellent seafood dinner.
+This place is the best way to see the huge shipyards, stroll along the waterfront, and have an excellent seafood dinner.
 You can also take boat trips along the Elbe River.
-If you take the water taxi, you can travel the same route the private tours take but at a fraction of the price.
+If you take the water taxi, you can travel the same route the private tours take, but at a fraction of the price.

 The Reeperbahn – Hamburg’s most famous street is the Reeperbahn, which is home to Hamburg’s red light district.
 The eclectic mix of bars and restaurants along with strip clubs and erotic museums means you’ll be seeing a diverse group of people here.
-This makes people-watching at night on Reeperbahn interesting to say the least and you’ll find that most of the pub tours include this area.
+This makes people-watching at night on Reeperbahn interesting, to say the least.
+Most of the pub tours include this area.

 Hamburger Kunsthalle – With over 700 years of European art history inside, this is an impressive art museum.
 It has pieces from medieval altars to modern paintings, and highlights include masterpieces by Rembrandt, Caspar David Friedrich, and Edvard Munch.

-Take a lake cruise – Alster Lake sits in the middle of Hamburg and is where boat tours around the city’s canals begin.
-Most tours last a few hours and take you around the lake and the canals that criss cross the city.
+Take a lake cruise – Alster Lake sits in the middle of Hamburg and is where boat tours through the city’s canals begin.
+Most tours last a few hours and take you around the lake and along the canals that criss-cross the city.
 I found the tours informative, but after 2 hours on a boat, I was ready to get off.
-In the future, I’d opt for the quicker 50 minute tour instead.
+In the future, I’d opt for the quicker 50-minute tour instead.

 Take a walking tour – There are a number of good walking tours in the city.
-There are a few walking tours lead by New Europe that leave from town hall each day at 11 a.m. and will give you basic information about the city.
-There are also some quirky walking tours like the red light tour led by an 18th century prostitute that teach you about the history of the area.
+There are a few led by New Europe that leave from the town hall each day at 11 a.m. and give you basic information about the city.
+There are also some quirky walking tours, like the red light tour led by an 18th century prostitute, that teach you about the history of the area.

-The Hamburg History Museum – This museum was gigantic, and in the 90 minutes I was there, I didn’t even see the whole thing.
+The Hamburg History Museum – This museum was gigantic, and the 90 minutes I was there was certainly not enough to see the whole thing.
 I would plan to spend at least 2 hours here if you ever go.
-And you should go, because this museum provides a detailed history of Hamburg, its early inhabitants, and its place in Germany history.
-I learned a lot, and, as a museum snob, I walked away very impressed.
+And you should go, because this museum provides a detailed history of Hamburg, its early inhabitants, and its place in German history.
+I learned a lot, and as a museum snob, I walked away very impressed.

-Planten un Blomen Park – Next to the museum is a park that is beautiful to walk through with lots of little gardens, a stream, fields to relax in, and pretty flowers and is actually part of Hamburg’s largest park called “Plants and Flowers” that goes from St. Pauli street all the way up through the center of the city.
-It’s a large park and walking from one end to the other can take up a good part of an afternoon.
+Planten un Blomen Park – Next to the museum is a park that is beautiful to walk through, with lots of little gardens, a stream, fields to relax in, and pretty flowers.
+It’s actually part of Hamburg’s largest park, called “Plants and Flowers,” that goes from St. Pauli Street all the way up through the center of the city.
+It’s a large park, and walking from one end to the other can take up a good part of an afternoon.
 It’s easy to get away from the hustle of the city here and relax for a bit.
-There’s also a world class Japanese garden here.
+There’s also a world-class Japanese garden.